dzufferey/scadla/README.md

 Features that may (or may not) be implemented, depending on time and motivation:

 * features
- - 2D primitives + extrusions and projections (also of 3D)
   - geometry shader (similar to computer graphics) to modify the surface of objects, e.g., adding a pattern to a flat surface.
   - holes and parts like in SolidPython
   - more complex primitives, e.g. parametric surfaces, bezier, nurbs, metaballs